patrickroberts/simply/README.md

 - `shared_storage`
 - `copy_on_write_storage`
 - `invocable` affordance template
-- `assignment_affordance` support for type erasing sinks
+- `assignment` support for type erasing sinks
 - `slot_dispatch` for vtable lookup using a static slot map key
 - Affordances for iterators
 - Specializations of `impl` to delegate member affordances through: